 Global Sustainment, Technical Services

-Mr. Steve Hogan is sector vice president of Global Sustainment for Northrop Grumman’s Technology Services sector, a recognized leader in integrated logistics; sustainment; modernization; defense; health, civil and government services; and training solutions.
-In this role, he is responsible for leading the development and execution of global sustainment strategies across the Northrop Grumman enterprise.
-Mr. Hogan overssees investment and technology development as the representative to the Corporate Logistics Council while leading the functional homeroom for Logistics Competencies for the Technology Services sector.
-He also has leadership responsibility for the F35 Lightning II sustainment strategy across the Northrop Grumman enterprise.
-He was named to this position in January 2016.
+Mr. Steve Hogan retired as the sector vice president of Global Sustainment and Supply Chain for Northrop Grumman’s Technology Services sector in March 2020.
+In this role, he had dual responsibility for leading the development and execution of global sustainment strategies across the Northrop Grumman enterprise, and for leading the strategic, operational and administrative elements of the Technology Services sector’s supply chain management activities.
+Hogan also oversaw investment and technology development as the representative to the Corporate Logistics Council while lewading the functional homeroom for Logistics competencies for the Technology Services sector.
+He also had leadership responsibility for the F35 Lightning II sustainment strategy across the Northrop Grumman enterprise.

 Department of Mechanical Engineering

 Dr. Roberto Horowitz is a Professor in the Department of Mechanical Engineering at UC Berkeley and holds the James Fife Endowed Chair in the College of Engineering.
 He received a B.S. degree with highest honors in 1978 and a Ph.D. degree in 1983 in mechanical engineering from the University of California at Berkeley and became a faculty member of the Mechanical Engineering Department in 1982.